analogdevicesinc/ToF/apps/readme.md

 ## uvc-app

 The uvc-app is not enabled by default.
-This service can be enabled or disabled by doing changes in the same usb-gadget.sh file from
-/usr/share/systemd/usb-gadget.sh.
+This functionality can be enabled or disabled by doing changes in the same usb-gadget.sh file from /usr/share/systemd/usb-gadget.sh.
 To enable this service you must uncomment the following line:
 ````